-It's silly when you think about it.For better or worse, the change on Nostrand is going to make the change on Franklin look minor.
+It's silly when you think about it.The change on Nostrand will make the one on Franklin look minor

 I read that NYT article and the ones linked to it about segregated schools.
 As someone who taught in East Flatbush - with not a white person around - who now teaches in a United Colors of Benetton ad looking school in the East Village, I have seen both sides.